nevaluoto/codesnippets/README.md

-# codesnippets
+# Random collection of little code snippets
-Just a random collection of little code snippets that I've written here and there to do something
+Some of these even do something!